 Be concise!
 YouTube thumbnails are small.
 And they’re even smaller when they’re viewed on a mobile device, which is extremely common since YouTube is often watched on mobile phones.
-In fact, on an average day in 2018, there were 1 billion mobile views.
-That’s why you should try to avoid adding too much text or too small of text.
-People won’t be able to read it, and thus wasting valuable thumbnail real estate.
+In fact, as of November 2022, almost 90% of worldwide YouTube visits were made from mobile devices.

-You should also try to shorten your title to just a few short words, or if possible, you can simply use only a still image with a logo.
-Still images work great for thumbnails because they quickly give a snapshot of what viewers will find in your video without you having to create an image entirely from scratch.
+You should also try to shorten your title to just a few short words, or if possible, simply use a still image with a logo.
+Stills are great for thumbnails because they give quick snapshots of what viewers will find in your video, without you having to create a new image from scratch.

-Adding your logo to your YouTube thumbnails is a good idea.
-It can help with brand awareness, however, how and where you place your logo on your thumbnails is important.
-First, make sure your logo isn’t too big.
-You don’t want to distract from the overall message of the thumbnail, but if it’s too small there’s no sense of adding it at all.
+Adding your logo to your YouTube thumbnails is always a good idea as it can help boost brand awareness.
+However, how and where you place your logo on your thumbnails is crucial.

 A thumbnail’s purpose is to give context, so using an image that doesn’t depict what a viewer is actually going to see won’t benefit you.
 It’s a good idea to find the most important point of your video and highlight that by creating a thumbnail around it.

+Bonus!
 How to Make Your Own YouTube Thumbnail

 Here’s a step-by-step on how to create a YouTube thumbnail in Snagit.

-It’s really that easy!
+Yes, the first step really is that easy!